nntrn/create-defaults/README.md

 # create-defaults

-A simple generator for creating everyday files
+A simple generator for creating default files in a directory

 ## Install